 - Confidentiality: any personal stuff said in the group stays in the group.
-I will not be recording.
-It is not acceptable for any participant to record or take screenshots.
+No recording, photographing or screenshots.

-- Everyone's video must be ON.
+- Everyone's video must be ON, at least at the start.
 This is to help us know that every participant is genuine, so everyone feels safe and private.
 If you don't have video then this workshop is not for you.
 If you're not sure you can make video work, you can practice on https://zoom.us/test

 - Find a private space where your children cannot listen in, as the adults must speak freely.
 If you think children might eavesdrop, use earphones.